The Gospel Works

 This view is older than dispensation pretribulationism but it is not the

 oldest view.
-It is a tradition continued by the reformers.
-An
+It is a tradition which the reformers did not

-allegorical method continues to be used by amillennialists to interpret
+correct.
+An allegorical method continues to be used by amillennialists

-yet to be fulfilled prophecies.
-Augustine’s book, The City of God,
+to interpret yet to be fulfilled prophecies.
+Augustine’s book, The

-is the foundation of this view and a book of doctrine for the Roman
+City of God, is the foundation of this view and a book of doctrine for

 “Now, in ‘City of God", Augustine viewed the thousand years of